ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 In the above example, setting ``BRD_PWM_COUNT`` to 4 will set pins 1-4 for use as PWM output and free the remaining pins 5 and 6 for use as GPIO 54 and 55.

-If there is an existing RC receiver connection to your flightcontroller that includes supply voltage and ground, only one additional signal wire is required.
-The example below shows how to connect a receiver's PWM type RSSI output to a pixhawk flightcontroller's AUX 6 pin set for use as GPIO 55:
+If there is an existing RC receiver connection to your autopilot that includes supply voltage and ground, only one additional signal wire is required.
+The example below shows how to connect a receiver's PWM type RSSI output to a pixhawk autopilot's AUX 6 pin set for use as GPIO 55:

 .. image:: ../../../images/PWM_type_rssi.jpg
     :target: ../_images/PWM_tpye_rssi.jpg